ethereumjs/ethereumjs-monorepo/README.md

 })
 ```

-See the `peer-communication.js` example for a more detailed use case.
+See the `peer-communication.ts` example for a more detailed use case.

 ### API